Owls

 Mrs. Davies – Computing.

-Mrs. Stock will be Owls’ Teaching assistant.
+Mrs. Stock and Mrs Nash will be Owls’ Teaching assistants.

+Please do not hesitate to contact us if you have any queries.
 For Mrs Wildman please use either emails:

-sendco@sharnbrookprimary.beds.sch.uk or ewildman@sharnbrookprimary.beds.sch.uk.
+sendco@sharnbrookprimary.beds.sch.uk ewildman@sharnbrookprimary.beds.sch.uk.

-Miss Gingell for Art, DT, RE and PE –cgingell@sharnbrookprimary.beds.sch.uk
+Miss Gingell for Art, DT, RE and PE cgingell@sharnbrookprimary.beds.sch.uk

 Mrs. Leach for Geography – sleach@sharnbrookprimary.beds.sch.uk

-Mrs. Davies for Computing – ldavies@sharnbrookprimary.beds.sch.uk
+Mrs. Davies for Computing, ldavies@sharnbrookprimary.beds.sch.uk

 Supermovers: